OsxioGit/RoTool/README.txt

-Do not open the "home.js" or "main.css" files or delete them, those files are required for the program to run.
-All you need to do to run the program, is extract the folder, then open the "RoTool.html" file.
-Once it is opened, there will be multiple links displaying randomly generated Roblox players, groups and avatar packages.
-New links are generated every 15 seconds.
+Welcome to RoTool, this is project that is continuously being worked on by the developer.
+The purpose of this project is to project, is to provide intresting add-ons to Roblox such as, a random group finder, a random player finder, a random avatar bundle finder, and a burner account generator for creating one-time-use accounts for things such as, trolling, going undercover, and for any other purposes that you would need a burner account for.
+All you need to do to run this program is, extract the folder, open the folder, open RoTool.html and from there, you are done, and can use the tools provided by the software.